Are Oriental Shorthair Cats Hypoallergenic? What Science Tells Us

 7. Cornish Rex

 The Cornish Rex only has a single coat of fur.
 For comparison, most cats have three.
-Due to this, they shed less and might spread fewer allergens through the house.
+Due to this, they shed less and might spread fewer allergens attached to fur through the house.

 Final Thoughts

 Oriental Shorthairs make great companions.
 Their short, fine coats prevent them from shedding often.
-Although this breed is relatively low maintenance, it is still essential to groom your Oriental Shorthair often.
-This will help keep your cat clean and healthy and prevent the accumulation of allergens throughout your home.
-Of course, your specific sensitivity will play a prominent role in determining whether or not the Oriental Shorthair is suitable for you.
+Although this breed’s coat is relatively low maintenance, it is still essential to groom your Oriental Shorthair from time to time to keep your cat clean and healthy.
+Of course, your specific allergy levels will play a prominent role in determining whether or not the Oriental Shorthair is suitable for you.